vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 > "He who understands dharma prescribed in the Vedas and the smṛtis
 > with the help of arguments not opposed (to the spirit of) the Vedas and stāstras -
 > he alone knows dharma, and not others."

+Those who have not understood dharma by the proper exercise of reason will become rationalistic (and sceptical)
 </details>

 <details><summary>Español</summary>